 Most people have heard of hemp, and most people have heard of marijuana.
 Both have been around for some time and have been widely used in one way or another for any number of purposes.
 However, while both are quite common and familiar, many people erroneously believe that hemp and marijuana are one and the same.
 This is an understandable misconception, but it is certainly one that is worth correcting.

-CBD can provide any number of beneficial attributes for the health of those who use it.
+CBD can provide any number of beneficial attributes for those who use it.
 Understandably then, many are very interested in exploring CBD as a valuable addition to their health and wellness routine.
 Many of those same people, however, whether for religious, personal, or work-related reasons do not want to consume THC, which is the primary psychoactive ingredient in marijuana.
 All of this is not to mention the different federal regulations that apply to hemp products as opposed to marijuana products.
 Therefore, this makes understanding the difference between the two, valuable knowledge worth having.

 The Cannabis Plant – Cultivation and Uses